lab596/civiform/Getting-started-with-Windows.md

 Windows Insider Program may not be available on corporate devices.

 ### System Requirements
 You’ll need to have virtualization enabled on your machine.
-To check if you have virtualization enabled open the Task Manager, go to the Performance tab, and under CPU check to see if `Virtualization: Enabled`.
+To check if you have virtualization enabled: open the Task Manager, go to the Performance tab, and under CPU verify `Virtualization: Enabled`.

 ![Windows task manager virtualization check](https://drive.google.com/uc?id=1jknfSqD_qUEU8ulsFko52PG31eYs6QSm)

 :bangbang: | If virtualization is disabled, you’ll need to boot up into the BIOS and enable virtualization.
-If your machine does not support virtualization you will not be able to proceed.
+If your machine does not support virtualization you won't be able to proceed.
 :---: | :---

 ## Is it working?